lynx-x-ray-observatory/soxs/doc/source/python/spatial.rst

     pt_src = PointSourceModel(ra0, dec0, num_events)
     all_src = ann_src+pt_src

-which concatenates the arrays of RA and Dec.
+which concatenates the arrays of RA, Dec, and the flat-field coordinates.
+For the latter, the source center of the left-most :class:`~soxs.spatial.SpatialModel` will be used as the reference coordinate.